 Andre Onana dropped by Ruben Amorim for Newcastle vs Man Utd in Premier League after high-profile mistakes

-Onana made errors against Lyon in Europa League; Ruben Amorim wants to give goalkeeper period of rest; Altay Bayindir set to play in goal; watch Newcastle vs Man Utd live on Sky Sports - kick-off 4.30pm
+Andre Onana made errors against Lyon in Europa League; Ruben Amorim wants to give goalkeeper period of rest; Altay Bayindir replaces Onana in goal for United at St James' Park; watch Newcastle vs Man Utd live on Sky Sports - kick-off 4.30pm

-Manchester United goalkeeper Andre Onana has been dropped for Sunday's Premier League game against Newcastle United.
+Manchester United goalkeeper Andre Onana has been dropped for Sunday's Premier League game against Newcastle.

 Onana made two errors on Thursday as Ruben Amorim's side were held to a 2-2 draw by Lyon in the first leg of their Europa League quarter-final.

-The Cameroon international has played every minute of Manchester United's Premier League matches since joining the club in 2023 but has been left out of the squad for the Super Sunday clash and has not travelled to Tyneside.
+The Cameroon international had played every minute of Manchester United's Premier League matches since joining the club in 2023 but has been left out of the squad for the Super Sunday clash and did not travel to Tyneside.

-He is set to be replaced by Altay Bayindir, who has only played six times to date this season.
+He is replaced by Altay Bayindir, who has only played six times to date this season.

 - Newcastle vs Man Utd - live updates